Associate Chair for Undergraduate Education

 - Ph.D. from Massachusetts Institute of Technology, 1998

 Donald Yeung is a professor in the Electrical and Computer Engineering Department at the University of Maryland at College Park, and co-directs the University of Maryland's Systems and Computer Architecture Laboratory.
+He serves as Associate Chair for Undergraduate Education of the ECE Department.
 His research interests lie in the areas of computer architecture, performance evaluation of computer systems, and the interaction of architectures, compilers, and applications.
 Dr. Yeung is a recipient of the National Science Foundation's Faculty Early Career Development Award.